-The organization needs to rigorously qualify these opportunities in order to select tenders that are both winnable and can be successfully mobilised
+The organization needs to rigorously qualify these opportunities in order to select tenders that are both winnable and can be successfully mobilised.

 A niche market but is there a market in the niche?

 A number of years ago Company D, a large independent (private) sector provider, was looking to build an operating division (with its own P&L) delivering primary care health services commissioned by the NHS.
-This was at a time when government was trying to introduce both competition and extra capacity in to primary healthcare by opening the market to new suppliers.
+This was at a time when the government was trying to introduce both competition and extra capacity into primary healthcare by opening the market to new suppliers.
 Company D had no clear vision about the services it wanted to provide as this was a new venture for them, albeit within a very well established organisation.

 Quite early in a rather “scattergun” approach of opportunistic bidding the company won a small contract to provide partial healthcare services in a prison.
-This was a niche market limited to approximately 150 prisons in England and Wales, but was there a market in the niche for the organisation.
+This was a niche market limited to approximately 150 prisons in England and Wales but was there a market in the niche for the organisation.

 Most services were delivered by local NHS organisations and a couple of private providers delivered services in more than 1 location.
 There was no market leader and delivering services in a secure environment faced significant challenges.
 Company D built its business as new tenders for prison healthcare were commissioned and at one stage the company was winning every tender it responded to.
 The service line developed.

-After an exhaustive process Company D were successful and mobilised the services.
+After an exhaustive process Company D was successful and mobilised the services.
 From there Company D continued to build its business in this niche and became a leading provider in the market.
 It took 8-10 years to build this service line but it now delivers: